Bej9038/SpatialAttributeEvaluation/README.md

 ![SA3.png](..%2FSA3.png)
 ![Exp7.Spatial_HOLST.png](..%2FExp7.Spatial_HOLST.png)
 - The above images were the specifications for the project given to me.
-I was given full control over how to design and implement this and ended deciding on angular and typescrip.
+I was given full control over how to design and implement this and ended deciding on angular and typescript.
 I think Angular is great and took this opportunity to practice developing with it.
 I also really like Angular's material components library and used that extensively for the UI.
 - I also chose to use three.js for the 3D interface.
 It was difficult to find any example projects using three.js and